This is a perfect time to learn about the health benefits of thyme.

-The potassium content in thyme is key in lowering blood pressure.
+The potassium content in thyme is key to lowering blood pressure.

 5. Thyme May Be Good For Your Liver

-Antioxidants in thyme, like vitamin C, and vitamin E, and other antioxidants like phytonutrients and polyphenols, protect the liver from the damage that free radicals cause.
+Antioxidants in thyme, like vitamins C and E, and other antioxidants like phytonutrients and polyphenols, protect the liver from the damage that free radicals cause.

-Thyme’s dietary fibers help us cleanse our bodies of harmful substances, freeing up our liver and kidneys to accomplish other necessary tasks rather than spending so much time and energy on detoxification.
+This lets our liver and kidneys do other important jobs instead of spending so much time and energy on detoxification.